danielmrhodes/JANUS/README.md

 *(optional geometry commands)*\
 /Geometry/Update\
 *(mode specific commands)*\
+/Output/Filename output.dat
 /run/beamOn nEvents

 The /Mode command must come first, and the parameter (mode) can be Source, Scattering, or Full.
 The /Geometry/Update command is mandatory.
-Example macros for each mode are in the Examples/Macross folder.
+The /Output/Filename commands sets the name of the output data file.
+Example macros for each mode are in the Examples/Macros folder.

 Geometry Commands
 -----------------